sicuranext/kong-ai-spam-filter/README.md

 3. **Cost Management**:
    - Configure path and body regex patterns carefully to only analyze relevant requests
-   - Use *local (coming soon)* or the lightest model appropriate for your needs (e.g., gpt-4o-mini or gemini-2.0-flash vs gpt-4o)
+  - Use *local* or the lightest model appropriate for your needs (e.g., gpt-4o-mini or gemini-2.0-flash vs gpt-4o)
    - Consider implementing a quota system at the application level

 Without these additional protections, automated threats could rapidly exhaust your API quotas or generate unexpected costs through repeated requests.